planetmint/planetmint-driver-python/docs/quickstart.rst

    They should also work on other Linux distributions and on macOS.
    For other operating systems, we recommend using an Ubuntu virtual machine (VM).

-The BigchainDB Python Driver depends on:
+The Planetmint Python Driver depends on:

 1. Python 3.5+
 2. A recent Python 3 version of ``pip``